Key Takeaways

 • Applicable federal or state professional licenses

-US Employers must submit the following supporting documents as part of the transfer process to substantiate the legitimacy of both the business and the role.
-It also helps show that the company is in good legal standing with the United States government.
+US Employers must submit the following supporting documents as part of the transfer process to substantiate the legitimacy of the business and its role.
+These documents demonstrate that the company is in good legal standing with the United States government.

 • Company financial statements